 We also will attend field trips this year to inspire the education of pollination!
 Children will see the busy bees in action (behind acrylic and glass) and learn how important bees are to the world!
 If your child is allergic to bees I have a child bee suit available just to be on the safe side.
 Sometimes in the spring we hatch eggs into baby chicks and give them away for free to loving families and farms.
 We feel that educating your children to be kind, respectful and open towards animals is important, along with ecology, and love.

-Blossoming Minds Preschool holds field trips such as the zoo, oaks park, hoyt arboretum, the AUDUBON society, pumpkin patches, local farms, nature walks and trails, Bonneville fish hatchery, children's museum, live musicals and plays, omsi and other local interesting, educational and fun places. field trips are every other month. field trips typically go hand in hand with our monthly theme.
+Blossoming Minds Preschool holds field trips such as the zoo, oaks park, hoyt arboretum, pumpkin patches, local farms, nature walks and trails, Bonneville fish hatchery, children's museum, live musicals and plays, omsi and other local interesting, educational and fun places. field trips are every other month. field trips typically go hand in hand with our monthly theme.
 Starting september 2019 we will have a shuttle bus so we can attend field trips every month and sometimes even twice a month for educational reasons!

 Guest Visits & Family Moments